Want to learn more about brands you think are eco friendly, but aren’t? Read on!

 In particular, Octocrylene, which is one of the top 3 ingredients in this particular product, can be absorbed into the skin, and studies have shown that it could promote the generation of harmful free radicals when exposed to light.
 As free radicals can damage DNA, there is concern that this ingredient might have actually contributed to a rise in cases melanoma in sunscreen-users compared to non-users.
 However, researchers say further studies are needed to determine the true health impact of this ingredient.

-So for those who are vegan or who just care about animal rights, even though Origins says they contain no animal ingredients, you should question the ‘origins’ of the brand’s Squalane, and more importantly–know that parent company Estee Lauder still tests on animals in China, and that includes doing animal testing of the Origins range if it’s sold in China.
-As an added bonus, the company’s CEO, Ron Lauder, supports right-wing Israeli extremists with funds generated from the group’s cosmetics–hardly ethical.
+So for those who are vegan or who just care about animal rights, even though Origins says they contain no animal ingredients, you should know that parent company Estee Lauder still tests on animals in China, and that includes doing animal testing of the Origins range – yep, it’s sold in China.
+As an added bonus, the company’s CEO, Ron Lauder, supports right-wing Israeli extremists with funds generated from the group’s cosmetics.
+How could this brand be ethical?